 A Court Bailiff will attend the property on prior notice to execute the Possession Order and take possession of the property.

-If you have questions that we have not answered here, please contact Laura Blakemore on 023 8071 7412 or email email@example.com.
-For more details on the costs involved and funding available for your claim, click here.
+If you have questions that we have not answered here, please contact the team on 023 8071 7412. or visit our Litigation Costs and Funding page for more details.